Common tennis betting mistakes (and how to avoid them)

 - Respect small-sample uncertainty.
 If a player has very few matches on a surface, treat projections with extra caution.

-Mistake #4: Overreacting to recent form and short streaks
+Mistake #4: overreacting to recent form and short streaks

 "He's on fire."
 "She's lost three in a row."
 These phrases sound convincing, but short streaks are noisy.
 Betting purely on tiny form samples—without context—is another way to donate edge back to the market.